-- 37. Civil servants should wholeheartedly support the country's sovereignty and the exercise of it over the HKSAR.
+34. Civil servants should wholeheartedly support the country's sovereignty and the exercise of it over the HKSAR.
 They should do their utmost to safeguard the constitutional order and national security.
-They should have an in-depth understanding of the historical and constitutional context underpinning the establishment of the HKSAR, and fully familiarise themselves with the national security concept and their responsibility of safeguarding national security, as well as the requirements of the National Security Law, the Safeguarding National Security Ordinance and other relevant laws for safeguarding national security in the HKSAR so as to enhance their awareness of safeguarding national security. - 38.
-"One Country" is the prerequisite and basis for "Two Systems".
+They should have an in-depth understanding of the historical and constitutional context underpinning the establishment of the HKSAR, and fully familiarise themselves with the national security concept and the provisions of the National Security Law so as to enhance their awareness of safeguarding national security.

+35. "One Country" is the prerequisite and basis for "Two Systems".
 The Central Authorities' overall jurisdiction over the HKSAR underpins its high degree of autonomy.
 Civil servants must safeguard the country's sovereignty, unity, territorial integrity, security and development interests.
 Any activity that jeopardises the country's sovereignty, unity, territorial integrity and security; any activity that challenges the right of the Central Authorities and the authority of the Basic Law; and any infiltration or sabotage directed at the country via Hong Kong, are in violation of the "One Country" policy and should not be tolerated.
-All civil servants should stay vigilant against acts or activities endangering national security; ensure compliance with all the requirements of the Basic Law, the National Security Law, the Safeguarding National Security Ordinance and other relevant laws; resolutely prevent, suppress and punish acts and activities that endanger national security; and act in full concert with the HKSAR Government in fulfilling its responsibility of safeguarding national security.
-Civil servants must provide all reasonable facilitation, support, backing and protection that is necessary for the work on safeguarding national security.
+All civil servants should stay vigilant against acts or activities endangering national security; ensure compliance with all the requirements of the Basic Law and the National Security Law; resolutely prevent, suppress and punish acts and activities that endanger national security; and act in full concert with the HKSAR Government in fulfilling its responsibility of safeguarding national security.

-39. In fully implementing the "One Country, Two Systems" principle, it is essential that civil servants, particularly senior professionals or equivalent ranks (on Master Pay Scale Points 45-49) and directorate officers, have an accurate understanding of national policies and development strategies and the international political landscape, as well as Hong Kong's role in them, always bearing in mind the unique status and strengths of the HKSAR.
+36. In fully implementing the "One Country, Two Systems" principle, it is essential that civil servants, particularly senior professionals or equivalent ranks (on Master Pay Scale Points 45-49) and directorate officers, have an accurate understanding of national policies and development strategies and the international political landscape, as well as Hong Kong's role in them, always bearing in mind the unique status and strengths of the HKSAR.
 They should know how to realise the full potential of the advantages of "Two Systems" under "One Country", especially in maintaining a free and open business environment, maintaining the common law system and fostering international exchanges.